 When a business partner dies, prompt payment of insurance benefits is crucial.
 Any delay or denial by an insurance company can worsen an unfortunate situation.

 Insurance companies may delay or deny payment of an insurance policy claim.
 Delay or denial may be because of alleged application, underwriting or beneficiary issues.

 Our insurance lawyers have assisted many individuals in recovering life insurance policy benefits.
 You may be entitled to the recovery of penalties and fees if the court finds the insurance company engaged in unreasonable delay or denial of your life insurance policy claim.

 If you need help collecting benefits from a life insurance policy, we have the experience to help to resolve your battle with the insurance company.
-Our insurance attorneys will help you.
+Our life insurance attorneys will help you.
 For a free legal review of your case, please contact us by email at firstname.lastname@example.org use our online contact form, or by phone at (312) 766-1000.